lusan23/study-log/data_structs/README.md

 } node_t;
 ```

-The `node` struct is used to represent a node in a doubly linked list.
-It contains an integer value and pointers to the next and previous nodes in the list.
+The `node_t` is a struct representing a node in the linked list, containing an integer value and a pointer to the next node.

 ```c
 void check_allocation(void * node) {